niklaushirt/aiops-install-ansible-public/README.md

 	```bash
 	ansible-playbook ./ansible/20_1_aiops-addons-kubeturbo.yaml
 	```
+<div style="page-break-after: always;"></div>

-## 14.3 Turbo to WAIOPS Gateway
+## 13.3 Turbo to WAIOPS Gateway

 **❗This is not an officialy supported tool by any means and is still under heavy development!**

-In order to push Turbonomic Actions into Event Manager you can use my tool.
+In order to push Turbonomic Actions into EventManager you can use my tool.
 This tool needs existing `Business Applications`, you can either integrate with Instana (or other APMs) or create one under Settings/Topology.

 1. Adapt the `./ansible/templates/turbo-gateway/create-turbo-gateway.yaml` file